Trandence

 Post-Peak Sizing Reduction

 A secondary rule that complements the trailing stop is the post-peak sizing reduction.
-After any single trade that exceeds +2.0R, you reduce your maximum position size by 50% for the remainder of the session.
-This does not eliminate the possibility of further simulated yield, but it structurally prevents the outsized losses — and the inflated commission drag — that accompany overconfident sizing.
+After a major win, reduce the room for impulsive sizing during the rest of the session.
+This does not eliminate the possibility of further gains, but it helps prevent the outsized losses and inflated commission drag that often accompany overconfident sizing.

 Euphoria Trade detection tooltip — flagged during a 3+ win streak